 Online bookings and payments

 You’ll need a booking system for virtual fitness classes.
 Because you can’t run the register or take payment in person, online payments are going to be necessary.
 For some exercise businesses, this might mean using a fitness booking system for the first time.

 Make sure your system has specialist tools for virtual fitness classes.
-This means that only clients that have booked will get access to the log in details for the online fitness class.
+This means that only clients that have booked will get access to the log in details for the virtual gym class.
 This will keep your classes secure and protect your revenue and also save you a huge amount of time because you don’t need to contact each client individually to give them the log in details.

 Taking online payments though a booking system for your fitness business is simple, safe and secure for you and your clients.

 Give some consideration to any safety issues that might arise if you are giving virtual exercise.
 Do you need to alter and collect variants of your normal waivers and consents?
 Are there any practical instructions that you should be asking your clients to take before they join one of your online fitness classes?
 If you need to collect new waivers, your online fitness booking system should have the facility to help you collect this in the booking process.

-Whether it’s a short-term fix or a long-term strategy, virtual classes online are a fantastic opportunity for yoga, pilates, group exercise and personal trainers to show resilience through this challenging time.
+Whether it’s a short-term fix or a long-term strategy, virtual gym classes are a fantastic opportunity for yoga, pilates, group exercise and personal trainers to show resilience through this challenging time.

 If it is possible for your fitness or exercise business to deliver virtual or online classes this will not only help your business through a difficult time but it will also make a huge contribution to the health and wellbeing of the population when people need your expertise, energy and support so acutely.